Your unforgettable Cornish holiday

 Rosehip Cottage

-Welcome to Rosehip Cottage, a haven of luxury designed to accommodate 6-8 guests and serve as your supremely comfortable base for unforgettable holiday adventures in North Cornwall and Devon.
+Welcome to Rosehip Cottage, a haven of luxury designed to accommodate six to eight guests in the cottage, with the option to book the Garden Annex to sleep an extra two. and serve as your supremely comfortable base for unforgettable holiday adventures in North Cornwall and Devon.

 Nestled on Breakwater Road, Rosehip Cottage is one of the original mariner’s cottages, exuding historic charm while offering modern comforts.
 Immerse yourself in the character of this picturesque retreat that combines the allure of the past with the luxuries of today.